rlee36/csif_globus/README.md

 Let's explore how to move data from the shared instruments to the researcher's endpoint.
 1. The system admin installs and configures Globus on shared instrument storage.
+Step 1: Install Globus Connect Personal (GCP) on the storage server, which runs on Windows machine.

 2. The researcher creates a folder and collects data from the shared instrument.
 3. The system admin configures the access to the folder, where data has been collected.
 4. The researcher moves data from the shared instrument storage to the researcher's endpoint (for example, Oak).